 The Algarve on Portugal’s southern coast attracts thousands of tourists and first-time visitors every year.
 Drawn to the sun-drenched beaches and pleasant weather, there are plenty of things to do in Algarve with family and friends.

 Not only popular with people looking to escape colder weather in their home countries, the region is a huge drawcard for people looking for things to do with young adults and kids.
-From hilltop castles and gorgeous beaches to quintessential Portuguese towns and cork forests, the Algarve is an adventure seeker’s paradise.
+The Algarve is an adventure seeker’s paradise, from hilltop castles and gorgeous beaches to quintessential Portuguese towns and cork forests.

 In this article, we’ll take a look at some of the most popular activities in Portugal’s southern region.
 You’ll also find out more about: